sumo2001/Prep-Notes/AWS-SCS-C01/README.md

 - The GenerateDataKeyWithoutPlaintext API generates a unique data key.
 This operation returns a data key that is encrypted under a customer master key (CMK) that you specify.
 GenerateDataKeyWithoutPlaintext is identical to GenerateDataKey except that it returns only the encrypted copy of the data key.
 - Use the alias ARN of the CMK in the application.
 Every year, manually rotate the CMK by creating a new CMK and then import new key material to it.
 Point the key alias to the new CMK.
 - ![image](https://user-images.githubusercontent.com/51809378/156931062-3d9345db-7699-4877-8dea-0d3460fdb416.png)
+- Allow ephemeral ports by creating a new rule in the Network ACL to allow outbound traffic on ports 1024 – 65535.